 This is your chance to immerse yourself in rural Tuscan life in a generous, loving, comfortable and fun home.
-And to eat Peter's legendary roast potatoes :o) Plus receive Juliet's not-so-legendary guidance if you fancy learning ukelele, piano or handpan or honing your writing skills.
+And to eat Peter's legendary roast potatoes and possibly learn archery and ukulele :o)

-If you're smiling/nodding at the above, please apply with the REASONS WHY YOU'RE PERFECT FOR US (skills and experience, plus personality).
-Please include your availability (you'll need to be able to commit for AT LEAST 3 weeks).
-And finally, mention the word 'pizza' so we know you've read our description ;o)
+If all this sounds like you, please apply with the reasons why you're PERFECT for us (skills and experience, plus personality).
+Please include your availability (you'll need to be able to commit to the time you say you will - with our disabilities, little is worse than being let down).
+And finally, please mention the word 'Pizza' in your message so we know you've read everything and believe you're a good fit.

 We're really look forward to hearing from you and hopefully adopting you soon!